4teamwork/ftw.upgrade/README.rst

 Execute all proposed upgrades
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Example for exeuting all proposed upgrades of a Plone site:
+Example for executing all proposed upgrades of a Plone site:

 .. code:: sh